 Medicare Part B Premium

 There is a monthly premium for Part B coverage.
-For Medicare beneficiaries with incomes below $85K/single or $170K/couple, the Part B premium cost for 2017 will average between $109 and $134 per month.
+For Medicare beneficiaries with incomes below $85K/single or $170K/couple, the Part B premium cost for 2018 will average $134 per month.
 For Medicare beneficiaries with higher incomes, the Part B premium cost will range from $187.50 to $428.60 per month, based on income level.
 Medicare beneficiaries who meet certain income and resource guidelines can get their Part B premium paid for by their state’s Medicare Savings Program.

 Medicare Part B Deductible

-You will also pay an annual deductible of $183 in 2017.
+You will also pay an annual deductible of $183 in 2018.
 That means when you receive services covered by Part B, you will pay $183 before Medicare starts helping you pay.
-People with Medicare with incomes less than 100% of federal poverty level – about $990/month – and few resources can be excused from paying the Medicare deductible and coinsurance.
+People with Medicare with incomes less than 100% of federal poverty level – about $1,005/month – and few resources can be excused from paying the Medicare deductible and coinsurance.

 Once you have paid your deductible, you will then pay 20% of the cost approved by Medicare for most Medicare Part B services.